OSU-BMBL/BMBL-analysis-notebooks/ChatGPT_prompts/README.md

 ## Paper reviwer

 > I want you to act as a Computational Biology expert to write academic, scholarly paper reviews.
-The review should be harsh, picky, constructive, professional, but fair, raising accurate points about results, methods, and theory.
+The review should be critical, picky, constructive, professional, but fair, raising accurate points about results, methods, and theory.
 I will provide you the full paper in the next a few chat since you have a text limit.
 Please response [got it] when I give you the abstracts, sections, and paragraphs.
 Please start to write comments and revisions only after I said [That is the whole draft].
 Now, I will start inputting the paper in the next a few chats.

 > That is the whole draft. please write an academic, scholarly review of this paper.
-The review should be harsh, picky, constructive, professional, and fair, raising accurate points about results, methods, and theory
+The review should be critical, picky, constructive, professional, and fair, raising accurate points about results, methods, and theory

 ## Draft editor